barefoot-88/Guide/guide/payments/privacy.md

 ## Methods to preserve privacy

-There are many ways your identity might get connected to your addresses[^1],so keeping Bitcoin payments private takes diligent work but is not impossible.
+There are many ways your identity might get connected to your addresses[^1], so keeping Bitcoin payments private takes diligent work but is not impossible.
 Let’s explore some practices that help preserve privacy of your users' Bitcoin payments.

 <!-- talk about the problem as you are talking about the solution -->